THE ASCENSIONIST MUSIC VIDEO

 The work is finished.
 The choice remains.

-The ascent has succeeded.
+Attainment is complete.
+The Ascent has succeeded.
 The matter has been made light.

-The leaden cube - dense, inert, bound to earth — has been transmuted.
+The leaden cube, once dense and bound to earth, has been transmuted.
 What was heavy now radiates.

 But at the summit, a question remains.